Do you suffer from regular IBS and bloating? You’re not alone.

 Notice your emotions

-They are more powerful than you might think!
+Emotions are more powerful than you might think!

-See if you can notice when someome really riles you – and you take it.
+So see if you can notice when someome really riles you – and you take it.

-Are you trying not to be like someone who was angry with you?
+Are you trying NOT to be like someone who was angry with you?

 4